bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 - devDependencies are the packages that are used in development only.
 They are not required in production.

-Q. Differences between dependencies and devDependencies?
+## Differences between dependencies and devDependencies?

 - dependencies are the packages that are required in production.
 - devDependencies are the packages that are used in development only.
 They are not required in production.